-You won’t be stuck in the grandstand seats behind a safety fence at the Winston Cup Museum.
-Get up close to everything and experience it like you’re right there in the pits or on victory lane!
+You won’t be stuck in the grandstand seats behind a safety fence at The Winston Cup Museum.
+Get up close to everything and experience it like you’re right there in the pits or at victory lane!

-- More than 20 authentic race cars on display, including those driven by Dale Earnhardt, Sr., Alan Kulwicki and Wendell Scott
+- More than 20 authentic race cars on display, including those driven by Dale Earnhardt, Sr., Jimmy Spencer, and Wendell Scott

 - Special exhibits showcasing champions Richard Petty, Dale Earnhardt, Darrell Waltrip, Jeff Gordon, and Harry Gant